vehicle-lang/tutorial/src/chapters/1-introduction.md

 both specification-directed training and gradient-based counter-example search.

-b) queries for the Marabou neural network verifier, which can be used to formally prove that the network obeys the specification.
+b) queries for the neural network verifiers, which can be used to formally prove that the network obeys the specification.

-c) Agda specifications, which are tightly coupled to the original network and verification result, in order to scalably and maintainably construct larger proofs about machine learning-enhanced systems.
+c) ITP specifications (Agda, Isabelle/HOL, Rocq, Imandra), which are tightly coupled to the original network and verification result, in order to scalably and maintainably construct larger proofs about machine learning-enhanced systems.

-Currently, Vehicle supports the verifier Marabou, the ITP Agda, and the ONNX format for neural networks.
 The below figure illustrates the existing user backends in Vehicle.

 ![Vehicle Backends](../assets/images/Vehicle.png)